penn-cnt/ieeg-recon/python/README.md

 ```
 sudo /Applications/ITK-SNAP.app/Contents/bin/install_cmdl.sh
 ```

-### Installing the GUI

-We also provide a GUI for convenience.
-All of the commands present in the GUI can be done in the command line and viceversa.
-For instructions on installing the GUI, see here: https://github.com/penn-cnt/ieeg-recon/blob/main/python/docs/Installing_the_GUI.md

 # Usage

 For an overview of the pipeline as well as its usage see here: https://github.com/allucas/ieeg_recon/blob/main/figures/ieeg_recon.pdf